 Transient receptor potential mucolipin 1 (TRPML1), is Ca2+ permeable, nonselective cation channel, expressed in late endosomes and lysosomes.
 TRPML1 is a key regulator for multiple cellular functions including lysosomal signalling, autophagy, and membrane trafficking.
 Mutations in MCOLN1, encoding TRPML1, cause mucolipidosis type IV, a severe autosomal recessive lysosomal storage disorder, characterised by diverse symptoms including delayed psychomotor development and ocular aberrations.
 TRPML1 has further been implicated in the pathogenesis of Alzheimer’s disease and other neurodegenerative disorders, making it an attractive target for drug discovery.

 TRPML1 is regulated by pH, with the highest activity under acidic conditions as found in the lysosomal lumen (Figure 2).
-In this example, experiments were performed in whole cell configuration on the manual patch clamp platform using a variant lacking the organelle targeting motif (TRPML1-4A), that can be expressed at the plasma membrane and would therefore also be suitable for high throughput screening.
+In this example, experiments were performed in whole cell configuration on the manual patch clamp platform using a variant lacking the organelle targeting motif (TRPML1-4A), that can be expressed at the plasma membrane and would, therefore, also be suitable for high throughput screening.

 pH dependence of TRPML1-4A activation – whole cell recordings